edheltzel/dotfiles/README.md

 - setup.sh - Symlinks all fish files to their corresponding location in `~/.config/fish/`
 - config.fish - Global fish configuration _(.fishrc)_
-- \_importSources.fish - used to source the `customs` directory: this allows the useage of a single file to have multiple functions.
+- \_importSources.fish - used to source the `customs` directory: this allows the usage of a single file to have multiple functions.
   - \_aliases.fish - Contains all aliases for completions
   - \_colors.fish - Sets the colors for `xterm-256color` and `LS_COLORS`
   - \_exports.fish - sets custom Exports ie: `$EDITOR`